drupal-ukraine/drupal8docker/README_distro.md

 `$ gem install docker-sync`

 2. Start sync container (may take up to ):
+`$ docker-sync start`.
+Use `docker-sync stop` to stop sync.
-`$ docker-sync start --daemon`.
+`$ docker-sync clean` cleanup before next run.

-Folowing lines indicates the container is started:
+Following lines indicates the container is started:

 ```
+          ok  Starting native_osx for sync codebase
      success  Sync container started
      success  Starting Docker-Sync in the background
 ```

+## Then do a composer start with specific compose file
 `$ docker-compose -f docker-compose-mac.yml up -d`

 More info about docker-compose environment images - https://github.com/wodby/docker4drupal